Koromix/rygel/web/koffi.dev/pages/benchmarks.md

 This test is based around repeated calls to the standard C function `memset`.
 All implementations pass a Node.js Buffer for the pointer argument.

 <div class="benchmark table" data-platform="win32_x64" data-benchmark="memset"></div>

+# macOS ARM64

+The results presented below were measured on an Apple Mac mini M2 hosted by Scaleway.

+## rand results

+This test is based around repeated calls to a simple standard C function `rand`, which takes no parameter and returns a 32-bit integer.

+<div class="benchmark table" data-platform="darwin_arm64" data-benchmark="rand"></div>

+Because rand is a pretty small function, the FFI overhead is clearly visible.

+## atoi results

+This test is similar to the rand one, but it is based on `atoi`, which takes a string parameter.
+Javascript (V8) to C string conversion is relatively slow and heavy.

+<div class="benchmark table" data-platform="darwin_arm64" data-benchmark="atoi"></div>

+## memset results

+This test is based around repeated calls to the standard C function `memset`.
+All implementations pass a Node.js Buffer for the pointer argument.

+<div class="benchmark table" data-platform="darwin_arm64" data-benchmark="memset"></div>

 # Running benchmarks